aqeel04/sellor/docs/architecture/architectures.rst

 Use Case Diagram
 ================

 Use case diagram is a graphic depiction of the interactions among the elements of a system.
 A use case is a methodology used in system analysis to identify, clarify, and organize system requirements.
-In this context, the term "system" refers to something being developed or operated, such as a mail-order product sales and service Web site.
 Use case diagrams are employed in UML (Unified Modeling Language), a standard notation for the modeling of real-world objects and systems.

 .. figure:: ../img/use-case.jpg
    :scale: 130%